How to Add Google Analytics to Your WordPress Site

 accounts-google-signin-oauth-consent-summary

-Next, you’ll have to select a profile to finish connecting Google Analytics.
-Do note that if you have multiple websites connected to your Google Analytics account, you’ll have to select the right data stream for tracking.
+Now, you’ll have to select a profile to finish connecting your Google Analytics.
+If you have multiple websites connected to your Google Analytics account, make sure to select the right website property for tracking.

 Complete GA4 connection in ExactMetrics